mackenziekbrooks/dci102-f18-humanities-data/schedule.md

 ### X Thursday, 10/13/16
 No class, reading days

 ### Tuesday, 10/18/16
 *Data structures*
+* Assignment: project review due by 8am.
+Be prepared to share.
 * Discussion: Critical DH
 * Lecture: How to structure data
 * Data set introduction